iPhone Text Effects: Tips and Tricks

 The iPhone 17 Pro Max comes with all these features, too, while adding the advantage of a larger 6.9-inch display and a bigger battery, rated for up to 39 hours of video playback — the longest ever in an iPhone.

-The standard Pixel 10 has a 6.3-inch Actua OLED display that reaches 3000 nits, the Tensor G5 chip, 12GB of RAM, and a 4,970 mAh battery for all-day power.
-Its triple-camera system (48MP wide, 13MP ultrawide, 10.8MP telephoto) and 10.5MP front camera are great for videos and photos.
+The Google Pixel 11 has a 6.3-inch Super display reaching up to 3,000 nits of peak brightness, the Google Tensor G6 chip, 12GB of RAM, and a 4,985 mAh battery for all-day power.
+Its triple-camera system (48MP wide, 13MP ultrawide, 10.8MP telephoto) and 13MP ultrawide front camera are great for videos and photos.

-The Pixel 10 Pro builds on that with a larger QHD+ OLED screen, more advanced cameras, up to 512GB of storage, and a bigger 5,100 mAh battery.
-Both models come with Gemini AI features like live translation and call assistance, plus seven years of guaranteed software updates.
+The Google Pixel 11 Pro shares the same 6.3-inch screen size but pushes brightness further with a Super Actua display reaching up to 3,600 nits, and pairs it with a more advanced triple-camera system (50MP wide, 48MP ultrawide, 48MP telephoto), up to 16GB of RAM, up to 1TB of storage, and a 4,850 mAh battery.
+Both models run Android 17 and come with Gemini AI features like live translation and call assistance, plus seven years of guaranteed software updates.

 If you’re considering last year’s models, the iPhone 16 Pro lineup still delivers excellent wireless charging with MagSafe up to 15W and Qi wireless charging up to 7.5W.
 They are great options for anyone who wants great performance in a slightly more affordable package.